mhbeals/mhwood.github.io/contribute/database_histories.md

 	### Selection Available

 	[A brief summary of the main contours of the collection in terms of chronology, geography, language, periodical type and major thematic sub-collections.
-This should give an indication of percentages as well as absolute numbers of titles, issues and pages in these catagories]
+This should give an indication of percentages as well as absolute numbers of titles, issues and pages in these categories]

 	### Data Quality

 	#### Text

-	[A brief summary of the quality of the text, namely the OCR or manually-corrected metadata and datafields within the database, and how this was gauged.
+	[A brief summary of the quality of the text, namely the OCR or manually-corrected metadata and data fields within the database, and how this was gauged.
 This should attempt to give an overall indication of accuracy as well as discuss which parts of the collection (language, period, geography, time of digitisation) are likely to have better or worse than average accuracy ratings]

 	#### Images